wormhole-foundation/queries-staking/README.md

 #### Query Type Staking Pool

 The `QueryTypeStakingPool` contract manages the actual staking operations for a specific query type.
-When users stake their tokens, they commit them for a defined period consisting of two phases: a lockup period where tokens cannot be withdrawn, followed by an access period where the stake gradually decays according to a pre-set rate.
+When users stake their tokens, they commit them for a defined period consisting of two phases: a lockup period where tokens cannot be withdrawn, followed by an access period where stake gives access to queries but can be withdrawn at anytime during both of these periods stake gradually decays according to a pre-set rate.
 This decay mechanism creates a predictable fee stream that compensates the protocol for providing query access.

 Each pool maintains comprehensive state about every staker, including their stake amount, when they staked, and how much decay has been claimed.
 The contract enforces minimum stake amounts and maximum pool capacity to ensure healthy pool economics.
 It also tracks conversion rates between staked tokens and query credits through a historical conversion table, allowing the system to adjust economics over time without affecting existing stakes.